mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 We also define a function that returns a random number.

-The third part of the code is the event handler.
+The third part of the code is where we define and register the event handler.
 The `<button>` element has an event called `'click'` that fires when the user clicks the button.
-Objects that can receive events have an {{domxref("EventTarget/addEventListener", "addEventListener()")}} method, that takes at least two arguments: the name of the particular event and a function to handle the event.
+Objects that can receive events have an {{domxref("EventTarget/addEventListener", "addEventListener()")}} method, that takes at least two arguments: the name of the event and a function to handle the event.
 So we call the button's `addEventListener()` method, passing in:

 * the string `'click'`, to indicate that we want to listen to the click event
 * a function to call when the event happens.
-The function generates a random RGB color and sets the [`<body>`](/en-US/docs/Web/HTML/Element/body) [`background-color`](/en-US/docs/Web/CSS/background-color) equal to that color.
+In our case the function generates a random RGB color and sets the page [`<body>`](/en-US/docs/Web/HTML/Element/body) [`background-color`](/en-US/docs/Web/CSS/background-color) equal to that color.

-The example output is as follows:
+The example output is as follows.
+Try clicking the button:

 {{ EmbedLiveSample('A_simple_example', '100%', 200, "", "") }}

 ### It's not just web pages

-Another thing worth mentioning at this point is that events are not unique to JavaScript — most programming languages have some kind of event model, and the way the model works often differs from JavaScript's way.
+Events are not unique to JavaScript — most programming languages have some kind of event model, and the way the model works often differs from JavaScript's way.
 In fact, the event model in JavaScript for web pages differs from the event model for JavaScript as it is used in other environments.

 For example, [Node.js](/en-US/docs/Learn/Server-side/Express_Nodejs) is a very popular JavaScript runtime that enables developers to use JavaScript to build network and server-side applications.